MajidMehrnia/Electromechanical-Systems-Engineering/README.md

 These signals enable real-time interaction between the thermodynamic model and the system-level.

 ### Motor
-The electric motor is driven by the HV network and is mechanically connected to the vehicle’s rear axle.
-The virtual vehicle can be easily extended to describe other powertrain architectures (e.g., front or all-wheel drive).
-The motor’s characteristics and losses are modelled with efficiency maps.
-Its temperature depends upon the electrical losses and its thermal mass.
-To transmit the torque to the wheels, the motor is coupled with a gearbox with a constant transmission ratio.
-The gearbox losses are modelled with a constant efficiency.
+The electric motor is driven by the power drive electronics and is mechanically connected to the actuator drive system.
+The simulation framework can be easily extended to describe alternative motion control architectures (e.g., direct-drive or multi-axis linear setups).
+The motor’s dynamic characteristics and electrical losses are modeled using efficiency maps, with transient temperatures determined by internal losses and thermal mass.
+To deliver the required torque and force, the motor is coupled with a precision gearbox operating at a constant transmission ratio, with mechanical losses modeled using a constant efficiency.

 <img width="667" height="355" alt="image" src="https://github.com/user-attachments/assets/f3edb1b4-2ced-4a80-a54c-bf2737af476e" />